Kimberlite: Morphology and volcanology

 Many kimberlite structures are emplaced as carrot-shaped, vertical intrusions termed "pipes".
 This classic carrot shape is formed due to a complex intrusive process of kimberlitic magma, which inherits a large proportion of CO2 (lower amounts of H2O) in the system, which produces a deep explosive boiling stage that causes a significant amount of vertical flaring.
 Kimberlite classification is based on the recognition of differing rock facies.
 These differing facies are associated with a particular style of magmatic activity, namely crater, diatreme and hypabyssal rocks.

 The morphology of kimberlite pipes and their classical carrot shape is the result of explosive diatreme volcanism from very deep mantle-derived sources.
 These volcanic explosions produce vertical columns of rock that rise from deep magma reservoirs.
 The eruptions forming these pipes fracture the surrounding rock as it explodes, bringing up unaltered xenoliths of peridotite to surface.
 These xenoliths provide valuable information to geologists about mantle conditions and composition.
 The morphology of kimberlite pipes is varied, but includes a sheeted dyke complex of tabular, vertically dipping feeder dykes in the root of the pipe, which extends down to the mantle.
 Within 1.5–2 km of the surface, the highly pressured magma explodes upwards and expands to form a conical to cylindrical diatreme, which erupts to the surface.
 The surface expression is rarely preserved but is usually similar to a maar volcano.
 Kimberlite dikes and sills can be thin (1–4 meters), while pipes range in diameter from about 75 meters to 1.5 kilometers.

-Two Jurassic kimberlite dikes exist in Pennsylvania.
-One, the Gates-Adah Dike, outcrops on the Monongahela River on the border of Fayette and Greene Counties.
-The other, the Dixonville-Tanoma Dike in central Indiana County, does not outcrop at the surface and was discovered by miners.
-Similarly aged kimberlite is found in several locations in New York.

 Petrology

 Both the location and origin of kimberlitic magmas are subjects of contention.
 Their extreme enrichment and geochemistry have led to a large amount of speculation about their origin, with models placing their source within the sub-continental lithospheric mantle (SCLM) or even as deep as the transition zone.
 The mechanism of enrichment has also been the topic of interest with models including partial melting, assimilation of subducted sediment or derivation from a primary magma source.

 Historically, kimberlites have been classified into two distinct varieties, termed "basaltic" and "micaceous" based primarily on petrographic observations.
-This was later revised by C. B. Smith, who renamed these divisions "group I" and "group II" based on the isotopic affinities of these rocks using the Nd, Sr and Pb systems.
+This was later revised by C. B. Smith, who renamed these divisions "group I" and "group II" based on the isotopic affinities of these rocks using the Nd, Sr, and Pb systems.
 Roger Mitchell later proposed that these group I and II kimberlites display such distinct differences, that they may not be as closely related as once thought.
 He showed that group II kimberlites show closer affinities to lamproites than they do to group I kimberlites.
 Hence, he reclassified group II kimberlites as orangeites to prevent confusion.